sdv-dev/PyMetrics/README.md

-# Download Analytics
+# PyMetrics

-The Download Analytics project allows you to extract download metrics for Python libraries published on [PyPI](https://pypi.org/) and [Anaconda](https://www.anaconda.com/).
+The PyMetrics project allows you to extract download metrics for Python libraries published on [PyPI](https://pypi.org/) and [Anaconda](https://www.anaconda.com/).

 The DataCebo team uses these scripts to report download counts for the libraries in the [SDV ecosystem](https://sdv.dev/) and other libraries.

 ## Overview
-The Download Analytics project is a collection of scripts and tools to extract information about OSS project downloads from different sources and to analyze them to produce user engagement metrics.
+The PyMetrics project is a collection of scripts and tools to extract information about OSS project downloads from different sources and to analyze them to produce user engagement metrics.